nightwatchjs/nightwatch-storybook-plugin/README.md

     a11y: {
       // Optional selector to inspect
       element: '#root',

+      // Show the individual axe-rules as Nightwatch assertions (can be verbose if there are many violations)
+      runAssertions: false,

       // Show the complete Acccessibilty test report (by default, only rule violations will be shown)
       verbose: false,
       config: {